sunholo-data/sunholo-py/docs/docs/cli.md

 ### Example

-Most often used to create a swagger.yaml file for us in deployments:
+Most often used to create a swagger.yaml file for use within deployments:

 ```sh
 sunholo swagger > swagger.yaml